asha-lily/image-retrieval/README.md

 Once you have a collection of images, you can query the collection for an image similar to your input text.

 Running `query_image_db.py` prompts the user to `describe the image you are looking for` in the command line.
+You'll need to specify the name of the collection that you want to query using the `--collection_name` arg.

 ```
-python query_image_db.py
+python query_image_db.py --collection_name <collection_name>
 ```

 - The text input by the user is embedded using the same `OpenCLIPEmbeddingFunction` used to embed the images when adding them to the database.
 - The `n` image embeddings which are closest to the text embedding (by what distance metric???) are retrieved (where `n` is the `num_results_to_retrieve` parameter defined in `config.py`)
-- The text labels associated with these images are returned
+- The image most similar to the query text is displayed, along with its text label